davetimmins/davetimminsblog/Blog.Web/Views/Shared/posts/simple-extent-sharing.md

     });
 </code></pre>

-Now to enable this you just need
+Now to enable this you need

 <pre><code class='js'>this.map = new Map('map', config.options);